CJ-Felicitas/CJ-Felicitas/README.md

 I am a student at the University of Southeastern Philippines (USeP) studying Bachelor of Science in Information Technology major in Information Security
 I have basic skills and experience in developing web applications, my main tech stack is LAMP but I can easily adjust and learn from other stack.
-I can also work with frontend frameworks such as Vue.js and React.js and my backend framework is Laravel
+I can also work with frontend frameworks such as Vue.js and React.js and my backend framework is Laravel.
+In addition to that, I'm also learning how to handle the servers that are hosted in the Amazon Web Services (AWS)

 - There's nothing much to see in here, most of my projects are in a closed sourcee